 There is no doubt that cozy for me means yummy food, and there is something especially comforting about baking.
 It could be the domesticity of it all, or the incredible smell that fills the house, or the sweet satisfaction of slicing into the thick crust of a dense piece of carbohydrate heaven…who cares?
 It’s hygge – and that is reason enough for me.

 I have been making this particular banana bread recipe for years now because it is so delicious and makes me want to curl up on Sunday morning with an instructional book about macramé plant hangers or an old Woody Allen film (aren’t you just dying to come over?).
 It hails from one of my all-time favorite cookbooks Enlightened Eating by Caroline Dupont.
 I suppose there’s really nothing exceptional about the ingredients, but the final product is so much more than the sum of its parts.
 Not to sweet, delectably moist, and rich despite it’s whole food ingredients.
 I usually make mine vegan and people never believe how delicious it is – baking without animal products gives great results, I promise!
-In fact, this would be a great recipe to try out if you’re a skeptic.
+In fact, On Being Cozy and Banana Bread is a great recipe to try out if you’re a skeptic.